PrivateBin/docker-nginx-fpm-alpine/README.md

 - `--restart="always"` - restart the container if it crashes, mainly useful for production setups

 > Note that the volume mounted must be owned by UID 65534 / GID 82.
 If you run the container in a docker instance with "userns-remap" you need to add your subuid/subgid range to these numbers.
->
-> Note, too, that this image exposes the same service on port 80, for backwards compatibility with older versions of the image.
-To use port 80 with the current image, you either need to have a filesystem with extended attribute support so the nginx binary can be granted the capability to bind to ports below 1024 as non-root user or you need to start the image with user id 0 (root) using the parameter `-u 0`.

 ### Custom configuration